 Gum grafting is designed to restore your gum line by attaching a thin piece of tissue to the area of recession, covering the exposed root and stabilizing the gum.
 We offer an innovative approach to gum grafting using AlloDerm, a newly-developed material that allows us to avoid harvesting tissue from another part of your mouth, such as the palate (or roof of the mouth).
 As a result, we are able to save you the bleeding and discomfort that comes along with additional surgery at the donor site.

-Find out if your smile would benefit from the latest innovations in gum grafting by scheduling an appointment with an advance dental doctor.
+Find out if your smile would benefit from the latest innovations in gum grafting by scheduling an appointment to assess if you are a candidate.
+We currently refer out for this procedure.

 Candidates for Gum Grafting